-6 Tropical cyclone , Drizzle
+9 Tropical cyclone , Drizzle

-Y.Y.
-Severe squall line m m Rain
+"ATA" Severe squall line 111 111 Rain

 Moderate turbulence Snow

-& Severe turbulence V Shower $\Delta$ Hail
+Severe turbulence \bar{\pi} Shower $\Delta$ Hail

 0 Mountain waves + Widespread blowing snow

-¥ Moderate aircraft icing S Severe sand or dust haze
+Ψ Moderate aircraft icing S Severe sand or dust haze

-Severe aircraft icing 5 Widespread sandstorm or duststorm
+₩ Severe aircraft icing 5 Widespread sandstorm or duststorm

 ≡ Widespread fog 00 Widespread haze

 Radioactive materials in the atmosphere = Widespread mist

-Ä Volcanic eruption l~ Widespread smoke
+Ä Volcanic eruption ۲۰۰ Widespread smoke

 AA Mountain obscuration ~ Freezing precipitation

 - In-flight documentation for flights operating up to FL 100.
-This symbol refers to "squall line". - The following information should be included in a separate text box on the chart: radioactive materials in the atmosphere symbol; latitude/longitude of release site; and (if known) the name of the site of the radioactive source.
-In addition, the legend of SIGWIX charts on which a release of radiation is indicated should contain "CHECK SIGMET AND NOTAM FOR RDOACT CLD".
-The centre of the radioactive materials in the atmosphere symbol should be placed on significant weather charts at the latitude/longitude site of the radioactive source. - The following information should be included in a separate text box on the chart-volcanic eruption symbol; the name of the volcano (if known); and the latitude/ longitude of the eruption.
+This symbol refers to - The following information should be included in a separate text box on the chart: The following intermation should be included in a separate text post of the cantile radioactive materials in the atmosphere symbol; latitude/longitude of release site; and (if known) the name of the site of the radioactive source.
+In addition, the legend of SIGWX charts on which a release of radiation is indicated should contain "CHECK SIGMET AND NOTAM FOR RDOACT CLD".
+The centre of the radioactive materials in the atmosphere symbol should be placed on significant weather charts at the latitude/longitude site of the radioactive source. - The following information should be included in a separate text box on the chart: volcanic eruption symbol; the name of the volcano (if known); and the latitude/ longitude of the eruption.